hkirk/I4dab-slides/slides/08 - EfCore Advanced/08-ef-advanced.md

 ### UoW in EfCore

 * Could see DbContext as Unit of Work
-* Microsoft ‘recommends’ to build a UnitOfWork/Repository pattern around DbContext
+* Microsoft 'recommends' to build a UnitOfWork/Repository pattern around DbContext
     * Create an abstraction between BLL and DAL
-    * Easier to maintain and test -> Changes from DAL don’t propagate to BLL
+    * Easier to maintain and test -> Changes from DAL don't propagate to BLL

 ```cshap
 public class UnitOfWork : IDisposable {